chripard/repodriller-tutorial/README.md

 - Manual: Commit Range (monthly)
 - Manual: Getting the current Revision

-## Q5: What is the cyclomatic complexity growth?
-- Manual: Parse Code
-- Manual: Getting the Current Revision (head)

-## Q6: How many additions and removals per commit are there?
+## Q5: How many additions and removals per commit are there?
 - Manual: Modification
 - Manual: Diff